lytburton/lytburton/README.md

 ### Hi there 👋

-I'm a Tech-Ed teacher :woman_teacher: turned software developer :computer:, and a lover of all things tech!
+I'm a software developer :computer: and a lover of all things tech!

 I am passionate :heart: about learning new things :smiley_cat::bulb: and honing my craft to build great software.